Cheunglo/Verifed_Word_Arrays/README.md

 systems, so verifying these would be beneficial as this would reduce the overall cost of verification of any project that requires word arrays.

+The file WordArray.cogent contains the trivial Cogent program to generate the C implementations of the word array functions.
+The file WordArraySpec.thy contains the specification for word arrays.
+The file WordArrayT.thy contains the proofs of functional correctness and frame constraint satisfiability.
+The file main_pp_inferred.c is generated from the files main.ac and entrypoints.cfg from the make file Makefile.
+This file contains the C implementations of the word array functions.

 [![DOI](https://zenodo.org/badge/230601479.svg)](https://zenodo.org/badge/latestdoi/230601479)